decafcode/terraform-provider-podman/docs/resources/container.md

   The most commonly used value for this option is `["disable"]`, which disables SELinux labelling.
 This lowers the security of the container, but it can be useful if you need to give the container access to Podman's API socket, since the standard SELinux policy will not let you do this by default even if you use the `Z` mount option when mounting the socket.
 - `start_immediately` (Boolean) Whether to immediately start this container after it has been created and the `uploads` attribute has been processed.
 Default is `true`.
+- `uploads` (Attributes List) A list of files to upload to this container.
+Files uploaded during container creation will be uploaded before the container is started, if applicable.
+Changes to this attribute will result in the changed files being re-uploaded to the existing container.

+  File content is not stored as part of Terraform state, so this mechanism can be used to supply secret data to the container such as private keys.
+However, it should only be used to upload small files, like secrets or configuration. (see [below for nested schema](#nestedatt--uploads))
 - `user` (Attributes) The security principal that will be used to launch this container, consisting of a user ID and an optional group ID.
 Each ID can be specified as either an integer or a name.
 If a name is used then its corresponding numeric ID will be looked up in the `/etc/passwd` or `/etc/group` file inside the container image as appropriate.

   If this attribute is not specified then the default UID and GID from the image will be used. (see [below for nested schema](#nestedatt--user))